polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     Install-Module -Name Az -Force
     ```

-1. In the same Windows PowerShell ISE session, sign in to the Azure subscription you are using in this lab by running the following (when prompted, authentiate by using the same Azure AD credentials you have been using earlier in this exercise):
+1. In the same Windows PowerShell ISE session, sign in to the Azure subscription you are using in this lab by running the following (when prompted, authenticate by using the same Azure AD credentials you have been using earlier in this exercise):

     ```
     Add-AzAccount